-With house prices steadily rising and inventory dropping, many homeowners think it’s a good idea to sell their homes by themselves.
+With the housing market as hot as it has been, many homeowners think it’s a good idea to sell their homes by themselves.
 This is known as For Sale by Owner (FSBO).
 In this hot market, some are even having success in selling.
 This spreads the fallacy that doing it yourself could be better.

 Aside from selling for much less, what are other reasons FSBO can hurt a seller’s bottom line?

 1.Time: Unless you plan to take a lot of time off from work, people simply don’t have enough time to do everything necessary to market the property to prospective buyers.
 From staging, taking professional-grade photos, and marketing correctly, selling a home is an arduous process.
 Listing agents take care of all these tasks for you and if you’ve hired the right agent, they’ll also have a team on their side to protect your most valuable assets which are your time and money.

 2. Buyer Agents avoid FSBO: Buyer’s agents will often avoid showing FSBO homes altogether.
 They don’t like bringing their clients to these homes because they are so frequently overpriced, poorly staged, and it’s more difficult to schedule a showing without a seller’s agent.
 The transactions can be dicey, as the sellers likely do not have all their correct documentation prepared and can thus be a headache for buyers.

 3. Costs: When people sell by themselves they do so with the hope of saving money.
 But little do they know, they will be putting a lot of money into this upfront and with no guarantee that it will work.
 As well, seller’s agents are highly experienced with negotiating and creating enough buzz to generate a sale with multiple offers.
 The more offers a seller receives, the more money they make in the end.
 If buyer’s agents aren’t taking your FSBO seriously, a multiple offer situation will not occur.